m6502/BRRtools/README.md

 This is freeware, feel free to redistribute/improve but DON'T CLAIM IT IS YOUR OWN WORK THANK YOU.

 ## How to use
-Building the tools requires a C toolchain and make.
-Cygwin is recommended on Windows, most other operating systems should be good to go.
+Building the tools requires a C toolchain and Meson (or alternatively make). ~~Cygwin is recommended on Windows, most other operating systems should be good to go.~~

 BRRtools comes in 3 parts: